SandyGCabanes/customer_churn_SHAP_analysis_with_explainer_dashboard/README.md

 **Code:** Check out details of the code used in Jupyter Notebook [here](https://github.com/SandyGCabanes/customer_churn_exploratory_data_analysis_ydata_profiling_python/blob/main/eda_customer_churn_ydata_profiling.ipynb)

-### Many thanks to @Mo Chen for sparking our curiosity and starting this project with Tableau.
+### Many thanks to @MoChen862 for sparking our curiosity and starting this project with Tableau.